 No Scalpel Vasectomy

-To explain more about a vasectomy in general, let’s first go over some anatomy.
+To explain more about vasectomy in general, let’s first go over some anatomy.
 The testicles produce sperm, but they do not produce semen.
 Semen is made by the seminal vesicles, which are located behind the bladder and attach to the prostate.
 How sperm gets into semen is the key to understanding what a vasectomy is.
-Sperm is produced in the testicles, and then are stored in a structure that lies around the top and back of the testicle called the epididymis.
+Sperm is produced in the testicles and then stored in a structure around the top and back of the testicle called the epididymis.
 Once mature, they travel up a very long pipe (vas deferens) that goes from the epididymis, up the scrotum, into the groin, into the abdomen, loops towards the pelvis, and then plugs in at the prostate and seminal vesicles.
 So, if one wants to stop sperm from getting to the semen, what needs to be done is to cut the vas coming from each testicle.

-After A Vasectomy
+After a Vasectomy